Bookstore Glossary Library Links News Publications Timeline Virtual Israel Experience

 Logo of the IDF

-The IDF’s security objectives are to defend the existence, territorial integrity, and sovereignty of the State of Israel; deter all of Israel’s enemies; and curb all forms of terrorism which threaten daily life.
+The IDF’s security objectives are to defend the existence, territorial integrity, and sovereignty of the State of Israel, deter all of Israel’s enemies, and curb all forms of terrorism that threaten daily life.

-Most soldiers in the IDF are Jewish, but the number of Christian recruits has been steadily climbing since 2012 when concentrated efforts to encourage their enlistment began.
+Most IDF soldiers are Jewish, but the number of Christian recruits has steadily climbed since 2012 when concentrated efforts to encourage their enlistment began.
 The number is still only in the hundreds.
 In 2019, one soldier was appointed a lieutenant colonel, making him the first Christian to achieve that rank.

-In October 2014, the IDF topped Business Insider Magazine’s list of most powerful militaries in the Middle East and also the list of the top air forces in the entire world.
-A close security relationship with the United States as well as a booming defense industry, gave Israel an edge over the other countries on the list.
+In October 2014, the IDF topped Business Insider Magazine’s list of the most powerful militaries in the Middle East and the list of the top air forces in the entire world.
+A close security relationship with the United States and a booming defense industry gave Israel an edge over the other countries on the list.
 Israel has one of the most well-tested and battle-ready armies in the world (they have fought in four major engagements since 2006) and can mobilize quickly due to the relatively compact size of the country.
 The Israeli Air Force was ranked first in the entire world due to their space assets, advanced fighter jets, high-tech armed drones, and nuclear weapons.
-Chris Harmer, a senior naval analyst at the Institute for the Study of War, was quoted in the Business Insider article stating that “Pilot to pilot, airframe to airframe, the Israeli air force is the best in the world.”
+Chris Harmer, a senior naval analyst at the Institute for the Study of War, was quoted in the Business Insider article stating, “Pilot to pilot, airframe to airframe, the Israeli Air Force is the best in the world.”

 IDF Doctrine

 To ensure its success, the IDF’s doctrine at the strategic level is defensive, while its tactics are offensive.
-Given the country’s lack of territorial depth, the IDF must take initiative when deemed necessary and, if attacked, to quickly transfer the battleground to the enemy’s land.
-Though it has always been outnumbered by its enemies, the IDF maintains a qualitative advantage by deploying advanced weapons systems, many of which are developed and manufactured in Israel for its specific needs.
-The IDF’s main resource, however, is the high caliber of its soldiers.
+Given the country’s lack of territorial depth, the IDF must take the initiative when deemed necessary and, if attacked, quickly transfer the battleground to the enemy’s land.
+Though its enemies have always outnumbered it, the IDF maintains a qualitative advantage by deploying advanced weapons systems, many developed and manufactured in Israel for its specific needs.
+The IDF’s primary resource, however, is the high caliber of its soldiers.

 In preparing for defense, the IDF deploys a small standing army (made up of conscripts and career personnel) with early warning capability and a regular air force and navy.
-The majority of its forces are reservists, who are called up regularly for training and service and who, in time of war or crisis, are quickly mobilized into their units from all parts of the country.
+Most of its troops are reservists, who are called up regularly for training and service and who are quickly mobilized into their units from all parts of the country in times of war or crisis.

-The IDF’s three service branches (ground forces, air force and navy) function under a unified command, headed by the chief-of-staff, with the rank of lieutenant-general, who is responsible to the Minister of Defense.
-The chief-of-staff is appointed by the government, on the recommendation of the prime minister and minister of defense, for a three-year term, which is usually extended for an additional year.
+The IDF’s three service branches (ground forces, air force, and navy) function under a unified command headed by the chief of staff, a lieutenant-general, who is responsible to the Minister of Defense.
+The government appoints the chief of staff on the recommendation of the prime minister and minister of defense for a three-year term, usually extended for an additional year.

-Except when combat duty is involved, men and women soldiers of all ranks serve side by side as technicians, communications and intelligence specialists, combat instructors, cartographers, administrative and ordnance personnel, computer operators, doctors, lawyers and the like.
-The IDF is responsive to the cultural and social needs of its soldiers, providing recreational and educational activities, as well as personal support services.
+Except when combat duty is involved, men and women soldiers of all ranks serve side by side as technicians, communications and intelligence specialists, combat instructors, cartographers, administrative and ordnance personnel, computer operators, doctors, lawyers, and the like.
+The IDF is responsive to its soldiers’ cultural and social needs, providing recreational and educational activities and personal support services.
 Recruits with incomplete educational backgrounds are given opportunities to upgrade their level of education, and career officers are encouraged to study at the IDF’s expense during their service.
-The integration of new immigrant soldiers is facilitated through special Hebrew language instruction and other programs.
-Active in nation-building enterprises since its inception, the IDF also provides remedial and supplementary education to civilian populations and contributes to the absorption of newcomers among the population at large.
-In times of national crisis or emergency, the IDF responds immediately with appropriate action and assigns trained personnel to fill essential jobs or carry out special tasks.
+Integrating new immigrant soldiers is facilitated through special Hebrew language instruction and other programs.
+Active in nation-building enterprises since its inception, the IDF also provides remedial and supplementary education to civilian populations and contributes to the absorption of newcomers among the population.
+In times of national crisis or emergency, the IDF responds immediately with appropriate action and assigns trained personnel to fill essential jobs or carry out particular tasks.

-Service in the Israel Defense Forces is a measure of involvement in the country’s life.
+Service in the Israel Defense Forces measures involvement in the country’s life.
 Most men and single women are inducted into the IDF at age 18, women for two years, and men for three, followed by service in the reserves, men up to age 51, and single women to age 24.
-The IDF announced in November 2014 that starting in July 2015, male mandatory service in the IDF will be cut by four months, with male soldiers now serving a total of 32 months.
-In addition to this, the mandatory service length for female soldiers is to be extended at the same time in an effort to promote equality.
-During the same meeting in which these new service requirements were approved, discussions were also held in reference to raising the salaries of enlisted soldiers.
+The IDF announced in November 2014 that starting in July 2015, male mandatory service in the IDF will be cut by four months, with male soldiers now serving 32 months.
+In addition to this, the compulsory service length for female soldiers is to be extended at the same time to promote equality.
+During the meeting in which these new service requirements were approved, discussions were also held about raising the salaries of enlisted soldiers.

 As of 2023, about 50% of 18-year-old men enlist in the IDF; 33% do not, half of whom are Haredim, who are granted deferments while pursuing Torah studies (those who do serve mainly fulfill religious functions) until the age of 26 after which they receive a permanent exemption.
 Out of respect for their community’s religious commitments, Orthodox women may be exempted (45% are), although many choose to perform 12 months of national service in the civilian sector.

 Approximately 18% of the ultra-Orthodox community are of conscription age.
-Only 10% who graduate from Israeli state system schools enlist.
+Only 10% of those who graduate from Israeli state system schools enlist.
 By comparison, 88% of non-Orthodox Jews enlist.

 In 1998, the Supreme Court said the exemptions undermine the principle of equality, which is the very soul of our entire constitutional regime.
 More recently, the Court gave the government a deadline of July 2023 to adopt legislation to address the issue.
 The deadline passed without any changes.